-As a content editor, I have spent many hours searching for free images to jazz up blog posts, accentuate tweets and illustrate news articles.
+As a content editor, I have spent many hours searching for free stock photos to jazz up blog posts, accentuate tweets and illustrate news articles.

 It can be a challenge to a) find an image that’s not really cheesy and b) find one that is royalty free and can be used for commercial purposes.
 Hint: if an image has a Creative Commons Zero (CC0) license, you can copy, modify or distribute it without permission.

 There are lots of websites offering free images so this isn’t an extensive list, but these are the sites I like using.
 They either have a large catalogue of good quality images or they offer something a bit different.
 They’re all easy to use and, where necessary, have a good search.

 Pixabay is my go-to stock photo site.
 It has thousands of free images that can be used for commercial purposes and require no attribution.
 It also offers vector graphics, illustrations and videos.

 Pixabay has recently launched a free mobile app too, which is really useful for social media on the go.

 A respectable catalogue with a good layout and easy search.
 It is not as extensive as Pixabay and doesn’t offer vector graphics or videos.
 But, there are still plenty of high quality photos licensed under CC0.
 The Pexels popular searches are great if you’re in need of some inspiration.

 Like Pexels, StockSnap’s popular searches feature also displays photos by category.
 A useful tool when you don’t know exactly what you’re looking for or can’t think of the best search term to use.

 A stock photo site with a difference.
 Sign up for free and you’ll receive a downloadable collection of high-res images to your inbox every month.
 Each collection follows a theme such as ‘Cuban underground’ and ‘Wild imagination’.
 You can expect artistic, stylish photos from Death to Stock, not your run-of-the-mill ‘men in suits, shaking hands’.